 Good skin health is positively associated with vitamin C rich foods!

-Whenever we think regarding our health, the first vitamin comes in mind is Vitamin C, this is not only because of its contribution to our skin beauty, but it also pays equal attention towards our overall wellness.
-A deep understanding of Vitamin C is essential for the whole well being.
+Whenever we think about our health, the first vitamin that comes to mind is Vitamin C, this is not only because of its contribution to our skin beauty, but it also pays equal attention towards our overall wellness.

 What to expect in this article:

 - Vitamin C other name

 Vitamin C is also known as ascorbic acid or L-ascorbic acid, a water-soluble vitamin having potent antioxidant properties and an essential cofactor for the metabolism of collagen synthesis.
 It does a lot for us, i.e. from boosting our immune system by reducing the risk of cancer and cardiac diseases to giving you a healthy and glowing skin.

 Chemical Name of Vitamin C